Social Recovery Therapy

 What to Look for in a Social Recovery Therapist

-Look for a licensed mental health professional with specialized training in cognitive-behavioral therapy, knowledge of social recovery interventions, and experience working with younger people in early stages of schizophrenia.
-In addition to these credentials, it is important to find a therapist with whom you and your family feel comfortable working.
+Because social recovery therapy is still in its early stages, it may not be available everywhere.
+Interested patients and their families should look for a licensed mental health professional with specialized training in cognitive-behavioral therapy, knowledge of social recovery interventions, and experience working with younger people during early psychosis or who are at risk of developing schizophrenia.
+In addition to these credentials, because a supportive therapist-patient relationship is a key component of SRT, it is especially important for prospective patients to find a therapist with whom they and/or their family feel comfortable working.